Saving the Flowerbeds from being Grassed Over

 Having convinced the council to hold off grassing over the beds, the Friends have also agreed that some of them can be put to a different use, including the growing of vegetables.
 Following this two of the beds were offered to Marple Beavers and Marple Rainbow groups to grow a mix of plants and vegetables and to maintain the beds themselves.

-Leaders of both groups have responded enthusiastically and the Beavers will be taking on bed number 5 and the Rainbows bed number 4 on the plan.
-We're looking forward to some interesting contributions from both teams, who have some great ideas, and hope the children will enjoy getting more involved in the park.
+Leaders of both groups responded enthusiastically and the Beavers took on bed number 5 and the Rainbows bed number 4 on the plan.
+We looked forward to some interesting contributions from both teams, who had some great ideas, and hoped the children would enjoy getting more involved in the park.

-The three flowerbeds that were to be kept by the council will be planted up by them with herbaceous shrubs, perennial plants and bulbs so that it is no longer necessary to replant them once or twice each year, as has been the case in years gone by.
-The remaining five beds will be planted to match these three but will be funded, planted and maintained by the Friends of the Park.
+The three flowerbeds that were to be kept by the council were to be planted up by them with herbaceous shrubs, perennial plants and bulbs so that it is no longer necessary to replant them once or twice each year, as has been the case in years gone by.
+The remaining five beds were to be planted to match these three but will be funded, planted and maintained by the Friends of the Park.

-The budget cost for planting a bed with herbaceous shrubs, perennials and bulbs in the same way as planned by the council is £250 - £300 each, giving a total cost for the five beds of £1,250 to £1,500.
-The Friends of the Park have sufficient funds in place to do this but it will make a big dent in our reserves, so we shall be seeking help from a variety of sources for additional money to recover these costs wherever possible.
+The budget cost for planting a bed with herbaceous shrubs, perennials and bulbs in the same way as planned by the council was £250 - £300 each, giving a total cost for the five beds of £1,250 to £1,500.
+The Friends of the Park had sufficient funds in place to do this but it would have made a big dent in our reserves, so we decided to seek help from a variety of sources for additional money to recover these costs wherever possible.

-An Area Flexibility Fund application has been made to Marple Area Committee asking for £600 towards the cost of plants for two of the beds and this will be considered by the committee at their next meeting on 2nd March 2011.
-In the meantime, in order to achieve the benefits of bulk ordering, the Friends have asked the council to provide an accurate price for the supply of plants and shrubs for the five adopted beds so that they can be ordered at the same time as those for the three beds being done by them.
+An Area Flexibility Fund application was made to Marple Area Committee asking for £600 towards the cost of plants for two of the beds and this was considered by the committee at their next meeting on 2nd March 2011.
+In the meantime, in order to achieve the benefits of bulk ordering, the Friends asked the council to provide an accurate price for the supply of plants and shrubs for the five adopted beds so that they can be ordered at the same time as those for the three beds being done by them.

-In order to encourage donations from a variety of sources it is proposed to install a discrete low wooden rail in one of the beds that can be used to display engraved plaques as an acknowledgement of contributions.
+In order to encourage donations from a variety of sources it was proposed to install a discrete low wooden rail in one of the beds that can be used to display engraved plaques as an acknowledgement of contributions.
 This would also present an opportunity for donations to be made in memory of a loved one, in a similar way that benches have been donated to the park in the past.
 [Unfortunately the council stopped us doing this and there has only ever been one plaque installed in the circular bed.]

-Having set all this in motion we now need the support of the local community to help us to succeed.
-If you, or an organisation you represent can help with a donation towards the cost of the plants then we would be delighted to hear from you.
+Having set all this in motion we now needed the support of the local community to help us to succeed.
+If you, or an organisation you represent can help with a donation towards the cost of planting and maintaining the beds then we would be delighted to hear from you.
 Perhaps even more importantly, if you can spare an hour or two on the last Saturday of each month to help us with preparation and planting of the beds, and the many other tasks in the park, then we would love to welcome you as a Friend of the Park.